JuliaGeometry/OldImmutableArrays.jl/README.md

 - Unrolled matrix-vector and matrix-matrix multiplication.
 - Conversions between vectors and row/column matrices.

-## TODO

-- Add more constructors.
-- Add a more complete correctness test suite.
-- Add a performance benchmark test suite.
-- Add projective geometry.

-## Status

-The implementation is, in intention at least, fairly feature-complete.
-The code has been lightly tested, sufficient to give the author some degree of confidence in its correctness, but be warned that it is still fairly immature.

 ## Credits

 - Automatic generation of types jumpstarted via